Gallery: GEO & SEO

 The University of Exeter is a member of the UK’s Russell Group.

-Nanjing Marketing Group supported its 2026 MSc Metamaterials program (a highly specialized STEM field subject) with a structured search content strategy for the Chinese market.
+Nanjing Marketing Group supported its 2026 MSc Metamaterials program—a highly specialized STEM field subject—with a Chinese generative engine optimization (GEO) campaign.

 What did we do?